Pedestrian critically injured in Calumet Heights hit-and-run: Chicago police

 Police said the crash happened in the Calumet Heights neighborhood's 2800-block of East 95th Street just before 3:45 p.m.

-A male, whose age was not immediately known, was standing near the street when a sedan, traveling eastbound on 95th Street, struck him and continued driving, police said.
+A man was standing near the street when a sedan, traveling eastbound on 95th Street, struck him and continued driving, police said.

+Witnesses told ABC7 that the driver appeared to be going at a high rate of speed and started to drive the wrong way in the westbound lanes to get around the traffic before hitting the victim.

+One witness, who did not want to peak on camera, said after the victim was hit, he had trouble breathing.

+That witness said one woman then got out of her car and started to perform CPR on the man before help arrived.

-Police said the victim was transported to the University of Chicago Medical Center in critical condition.
+Police said the victim was ultimately transported to the University of Chicago Medical Center in critical condition.

 Authorities did not immediately provide further information about the crash.